Wisconsin Lutheran College

 Apartments for single students

 Wisconsin Lutheran College prepares its students for lives of Christian servant leadership.
 Communities, workplaces, families, and churches desperately need moral and ethical Christian leaders.
 Preparing students to be these leaders in the world is a key component of WLC’s mission; it’s why the college exists.
 It’s also what distinguishes WLC from other institutions of higher learning.
-The new Certificate for Christian Leadership program, offered through the college’s Center for Christian Leadership, further intentionalizes the college’s mission.
+The college provides academic, faith, and campus life experiences that will activate students’ leadership potential.
+Students will be prepared for life’s critical moments, ready to step into their own unique purpose.
+The Certificate for Christian Leadership program, offered to undergraduate students through the college’s Center for Christian Leadership, further intentionalizes the college’s mission.

 SUCCESS DURING AND AFTER COLLEGE